notxcharles/Optimal-Lottery-Numbers/README.md

  Current, the best roll would be 23,19,50,38 and 44 with the lucky star numbers 2 and 3

-To do:
+## To do:

     How do the rolled numbers compare to a Normal Distribution?

-    What are the most valueble numbers?
+    What are the most valuable numbers?